New York University vs Albany College of Pharmacy and Health Sciences

 The Financial Comparison

-Ten years after enrollment, Albany College of Pharmacy and Health Sciences graduates earn a median of $131,426 compared to $82,509 at New York University.
-The payback period is 6.1 years at New York University versus 2.7 years at Albany College of Pharmacy and Health Sciences.
+Then look at what that buys.
+Ten years after enrollment, Albany College of Pharmacy and Health Sciences graduates earn a median $131,426 against $82,509 at New York University.
+The cost earns itself back in 6.1 years at New York University and 2.7 years at Albany College of Pharmacy and Health Sciences.

-Graduates leave New York University with a median $20,500 in debt versus $25,500 at Albany College of Pharmacy and Health Sciences.
-The debt-to-earnings ratios are 0.37 and 0.27 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave New York University owing a median $20,500 versus $25,500 at Albany College of Pharmacy and Health Sciences.
+Their debt-to-earnings ratios are 0.37 and 0.27 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers